Saturday, December 17, 2005

 The following day was a rest day.
 I caught a train to Alexandria with another member of our tour group, Patti, a Canadian soldier on R&R from the Afghanistan front line.
 She's in the white Fez hat in the opening images of the post.
 While we were off exploring, Garry chilled out in our hotel.
 Alex was certainly worth the visit if only to offer a contrast to the dust and dirt of Cairo.

-On the reflection, the sights we saw told a great story of the city's heritage a frontier port and a major crossroad in the ancient world.
+On the reflection, the sights we saw told a great story of the city's heritage as a frontier port and a major crossroad in the ancient world.
 For example, Polmey's Pillar is a triumphal column celebrating the Roman emperor Diocletian.
-It originally supported a colossal stone statue of the emperor in armour.
+It originally supported a colossal stone statue of the emperor dressed in armour.

 The statue has long gone but the column remains.
 At its base sits a classic Egyptian sphinx.
 However, this isn't an original feature.
-The Romans relocated it from Heliopolis, an ancient city located where the northern outskirts of Cairo are today.
+The Romans relocated it from Heliopolis, an ancient city located where the northern outskirts of Cairo reside today.

 Toward the end of the day, I managed to take an unscheduled plunge into the Mediterranean Sea.
 I slipped on a slimy rock while capturing just one more digital memory.
 The camera took a solid whack and never focused quite the same again.
 You can see me taking this final photo below, moments before my feet disappeared from under me.
 That image I was trying to capture?
 The Citadel of Qaitbay which you can see above.